 Here are some tips for spoken language.
 Notice that not everybody speaks like this, and it is totally ok to use the standard Finnish, if you want.
-However, these tips might help you to understand what Finns say.
-The pronouns might be different depending on where you live.
+However, these tips might help you to understand what (some) Finns say.
+The pronouns might be different depending on where you live, and many things depend on the local dialect.

 Pronouns

-- Say ne instead of he (those, they) and use the verb's singular form in the third person.
-Say ne on instead of he ovat and ne tulee instead of he tulevat.
+- Use the verb's singular form in the third person.
+Say 'ne on' instead of 'he ovat' and 'ne tulee' instead of 'he tulevat'.
 (They are.
 They come.)

 Verb forms

-- Forget the vat ending and just use the singular conjugation ne on instead of he ovat. (they are)
+- Forget the vat ending and just use the singular conjugation ne on and ne oli instead of he ovat and he olivat. (they are, they were)

 - Say me ei olla instead of me emme ole and me ei oltu instead of me emme olleet. (we aren't , we weren't)